ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - `FastBreak` doesn't work (Looking into it.)
 - Reach is limited to 6 (this is the same for killaura) due to Vector's goofy ahh anticheat.
 - linking to killaura sometimes in the air hits will not register (however, (this is a miniblox anticheat problem - thanks vector) and not our client))
-- Scaffold does work 99% of the time, but sometimes you can get voided because of their new AntiLegit-I mean anticheat (again this is another vector issue 🥀)
+- Scaffold does work 50% of the time, but most of the time you will get voided because of their new AntiLegit-I mean anticheat (again this is another vector issue 🥀)

 ## Changelog